cltl/python-for-text-analysis/README.md

 3. present that information to the user;
 4. store the information in a useful format

-We will consider the following questions to evaluate your final assignment:
+We will consider the following questions (along with the core principles) to evaluate your final assignment:

 * Does the code work?
 * Does the code fulfill the requirements?